Click here for a pdf of this document Honeysuckle aphid (Feb 2014).pdf

 Growing to less than 1/16 inch in length and varying from a pale green to cream in color, the honeysuckle aphid can easily be missed during routine plant inspections.
 To aid in proper identification, look for a dark head and thorax and a white abdomen, which is often covered with a fine, powdery dust.

 The aphid’s entire life cycle is completed on the host plant.
 As a non-migratory species, the honeysuckle aphid overwinters its eggs, preferably on buds and branch tips of previously infested plants.
 In early spring, just as new leaves are emerging, these eggs hatch, bearing the first of several generations that will be produced continuously throughout the summer.
-Initially, only wingless females develop, but both winged and wingless females occur during subsequent generations.
-Finally, in late summer, winged males and wingless females are born, at which time they mate and deposit their eggs on the shrub.
+Initially, only wingless females develop, but in late summer, winged males and wingless females are born, at which time they mate and deposit their eggs on the shrub.
 In late summer, when the population of aphid colonies can reach in the hundreds, they can be found outside the damaged, curled leaves feeding on petioles and stems.
 Generally, adult aphids remain inside the folded leaves where they are protected from weather and predators.